dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 ### [Unpredictable Geoeconomic Trends Via Climate Change](#unpredictable-geoeconomic-trends-via-climate-change)

+- smart grid as economic platform (link to part 1 & part 2)
+  - this helps quantify/anticipate trends in demand for commodities, which can help mitigate a lot of the uncertainty in the late 20's and 30's
+    - useful for derivatives on commodities (options/futures)
+  - if you control/own the hardware, you have more control over the applications developed on top of platform's like GE's Predix
+  - when combined with financial applications, this energy/resource/appliance utilization data is (... incredibly useful)

 - war can cause massive amounts of pollution
   - wide scale war with new technologies in the age of climate change can lead to debt and more war in some circumstances.

+- (move) financing war in the middle of an economic or currency crisis
+  - it's very difficult, but hey, maybe we can find Lincoln's buried gold..
+  - how does war impact bond markets?

+- derivatives?
+  - the bond guy says

 <a name="we-are-not-out-of-the-woods-yet" />